LSChyi/update_prompt/README.md

 	curl https://raw.githubusercontent.com/LSChyi/update_prompt/master/install.sh | bash

 , and this will create a hidden folder under your home directory.
-After that, you need to configure what script to execute if you haven't been remainds for some days. you can simply try my reminder update script, but be sure you have installed [Homebrew](https://brew.sh/index_zh-tw.html), [Homebrew-Cask](https://caskroom.github.io) and [brew-cask-upgrade](https://github.com/buo/homebrew-cask-upgrade) is tapped:
+After that, you need to configure what script to execute if you haven't been remainds for some days.
+You can simply try my reminder update script, but be sure you have installed [Homebrew](https://brew.sh/index_zh-tw.html), [Homebrew-Cask](https://caskroom.github.io) and [brew-cask-upgrade](https://github.com/buo/homebrew-cask-upgrade) is tapped:

 	cd ~/.update_prompt
 	cp prompt_script.sh.example prompt_script.sh